ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

 Video? what graphics / images?

+So now at the end of this --> You can:
+-  pull the ROS 2 docker images and run the demos
+- Understand how the ROS 2 docker images are formatted
+- Understand Docker's filesystem and network isolation -- and how to bypass it for development and running nodes across your system
+- Detach your docker containers for long-running processes
+- Mount your development workspace to the container to work in but persist between container instances
+- Build your own docker image off of ROS' for your development dependencies
+- Use visualization and simulation with GUI in docker
+- and how to deploy software

+I hope that's enough to get you started :-) We didn't cover all the options in all the detail, but I think this is functionally enough for almost everyone.

+Steps forward:
+- use a config file to hide all those arguments for development.
+For example setting them all in docker_run.conf, you can do `docker run $(cat docker_run.conf) osrf/ros:rolling-desktop-full
+- Use a bash script to set multiple sets of flags for different situations & include the `docker run` bits in it with the container as the argument `db osrf/ros:rolling-desktop-full`
+- Learn bout all the other options and features of Docker like compose, dockerhub, and version controlling deployment images
+- Adding docker to sudoers group so you dont need to call that every time (sudo usermod -aG docker $USER)
+- limit resource utilization

 --privledged is a hammer, you can reduce this to more specificity. make sure to take care for hardware inputs

 Appendix
 ========